rust-lang/rust/text/0000-macro-future-proofing.md

 In current Rust, the `macro_rules` parser is very liberal in what it accepts in a matcher.
 This can cause problems, because it is possible to write an MBE which corresponds to an ambiguous grammar.
-When an MBE is invoked, if the macro parser encounters an amibuity while parsing, it will bail out with a "local ambiguity" error.
+When an MBE is invoked, if the macro parser encounters an ambiguity while parsing, it will bail out with a "local ambiguity" error.
 As an example for this, take the following MBE:

 ```rust